MicTott/FiberFlow/README.md

 6. Use the checkboxes and buttons to export preprocessed data, averaged trials, and results to CSV files.
 7.
 Enjoy exploring your calcium imaging data!

+## Future plans

+- [ ] Add a box to add subject name, include in output file names.
+- [ ] Add a checkbox for exporting high quality images.
+- [ ] Maybe one day: add batch processing